The selection process stages are summarised below.

 Each application will be assessed by a panel of three independent reviewers, who must not be directly related to Lero or to the applicant, and whose expertise is in line with the proposal topic under evaluation.

-Initially, each reviewer will assess the application under consideration independently of the other two panel members.
+Initially, each reviewer will score the proposal, assigned to him/her, independently of the other two assessing that particular application.
 They will each provide a score for each of the evaluation criterion as well as comments that underpin their score.
-For a given panel, once all three reviewers have carried their own review, a consensus meeting will be held where the three reviewers will agree on consensus scores for each evaluation criterion.
+Then, for each evaluation criterion, a mean average will be determined of the three scores.

 Stage 4: Ranking of applications